SlenderWall Lightweight Wall Panel System

 Can the panels be used on a parking garage?

-Yes; however, SLENDERWALL® panels have not been designed for vehicle impact at this time.
-Therefore, cables or curbs would have to be in place in front of (before) the panels.
+Yes; however, SLENDERWALL® panels have not been designed for vehicle impact; therefore, cables or curbs would have to be placed in front of (before) the panels.

 Can SLENDERWALL® be made in different colors?